SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/security-compliance-checks.md

 * **Workspaces with Too Many Members (7)** – shows the number of workspaces with too many members.
 If there are **too many members, it may be more difficult to control access and permissions, which can lead to security concerns**.
 This helps you keep track of and manage groups with more members than the limit you set.

 * **Workspaces with Too Many Owners (8)** – shows the number of workspaces with too many owners.
 If there are **too many owners, no one feels accountable for access and content management**.
-This helps you keep track of and remove extra owners.
+This helps you keep track of and remove extra members.

 * **Workspaces with Shadow Users (9)** – shows the number of workspaces with **shadow users** - users that have access to specific content on the SharePoint site but are not members of the Microsoft 365 Group or Team associated with it.
 Access given to shadow users can be a security concern if you don't keep up with them regularly.
 This helps you keep track of and remove access given to shadow users.